asitkumar26/kickstarter-challenge/README.md

 ### Challenges and Difficulties Encountered
-    - Figuring out the kind of chart to derived the insights properly
+    1. Figuring out the kind of chart to derived the insights properly
-    - Derive the conclusion on analysis
+    2. Derive the conclusion on analysis

 ## Results
 - 	Conclusions made out of Theater Outcomes by Launch Date
-	      - Maximum number of successful outcomes have been recorded for the Theater campaigns  launched during month of may.
+	      1. Maximum number of successful outcomes have been recorded for the Theater campaigns  launched during month of may.
-		  - Least campaigns cancelled in July.
+		  2. Least campaigns cancelled in July.
-		  - Least campaigns failed in November.
+		  3.Least campaigns failed in November.

 - Conclusions made out of outcomes based on goal
-	     - Those campaigns who had lesser goal became more successful (Amount pedged was more than goal).
+	     1. Those campaigns who had lesser goal became more successful (Amount pedged was more than goal).
-         - None of the campaigns became successful for goal amount range 45000-49999 and all of them became failed.
+         2. None of the campaigns became successful for goal amount range 45000-49999 and all of them became failed.

 - Limitation of the dataset
     Few more insights provided below can not be derived from the available dataset:
-	    - The campaign outcomes of different category/sub-category over the years.
+	    1. The campaign outcomes of different category/sub-category over the years.
-        - The campaign analysis of different category/sub-category across different states of the country.
+        2. The campaign analysis of different category/sub-category across different states of the country.

 - Reccomendations for additional tables or graphs
-	    - Country wise outcomes based on goal and launch date.
+	    1. Country wise outcomes based on goal and launch date.
-		- Subcategory wise outcomes based on goal and launch date.
+		2. Subcategory wise outcomes based on goal and launch date.